La Niña - Neutral Conditions - El Niño

 ______________________________________

-GWO Predicted 10-Months in Advance - El Niño would form by July
+GWO Predicted 10-Months in Advance - ENSO Neutral Conditions would form by April 2025

 a.
 Global Weather Oscillations Inc.

-Equatorial sea surface temperatures (SSTs) are above average across the central and eastern Pacific Ocean.
+Equatorial sea surface temperatures (SSTs) are near-to-below average in the central Pacific Ocean and are above-average in the eastern Pacific Ocean.

 a.
 Tropical Pacific Ocean Subsurface Temperatures